Find the Best Mortgage

 Taking advantage of your prepayment options, even minimally, can save you serious interest while helping pay down your mortgage faster.

-The portability feature can let you transfer your mortgage to a new property should you need to move in the middle of your term without paying the penalty.
-This feature can come in handy if you have a large penalty to break your mortgage or a really low rate compared to the current market, so it may be worthwhile to port your rate to your new mortgage.
+The portability feature allows you to transfer your mortgage to a new property should you need to move during your term without incurring a penalty.
+This feature can be particularly beneficial if you have a large penalty to break your mortgage or a significantly lower rate compared to the current market, making it worthwhile to port your rate to your new mortgage.

 While not the most sought-after feature, assumability can allow a buyer to take on the seller’s mortgage upon approval by your lender when they purchase your home.
 In most cases, this means no penalty for you and possibly a low rate for them if you don’t need that mortgage on your new home or are moving outside the country.

 Convertibility is another valuable feature that exists on mortgages.
-This feature allows you to renew your variable rate mortgage (VRM) or an adjustable-rate mortgage (ARM) at any point in your term to a fixed-rate mortgage early.
-Depending on the lender, you may be offered different options, such as renewing to a fixed rate at the remaining term only, renewing back to a 5-year term only, or renewing to any term as long as the term remaining is not decreased.
+This feature allows you to renew your variable-rate mortgage (VRM) or an adjustable-rate mortgage (ARM) at any point in your term to a fixed-rate mortgage early.
+Depending on the lender, you may be offered different options, such as renewing to a fixed rate for the remaining term only, renewing to a 5-year term only, or renewing to any term as long as the remaining term is not decreased.

-Not all lenders will offer all these features on all their financing solutions.
-Some lenders will offer you features a la carte based on how you want them to price your mortgage rate. nesto makes it easy as we offer all these features on all of our mortgages, even our limited-feature mortgages.
+Not all lenders offer all these features across their entire range of financing solutions.
+Some lenders will offer you features à la carte, based on how you want to price your mortgage rate. nesto makes it easy, as we offer all these features on all of our mortgages, even our limited-feature mortgages.

 Are you a first-time buyer?